Fat Grafting (Breast)

 Fat grafting is not really a new procedure, as it has been done in various ways for decades.
 However, in more recent years we have gained a greater understanding on how to harvest, process, and reinject the fat to make this a safer procedure with better results.
 The role that stem cells contained in the fat may play in this process is an area of intense research right now, with new information and applications for patients emerging all the time.
 There is interest in complete breast reconstruction using only the patient’s fat, although this has only been done in a limited number of patients in the U.S. and elsewhere.

 Fat grafting can be done under local anesthesia or in the operating room, depending on the area and the extent of fat grafting required.
 We typically remove fat from the abdomen, although other donor areas can be utilized.
-The area for fat removal is infiltrated with a very dilute local anesthetic solution, then the fat is harvested using small cannulas and a syringe through a tiny incision, often placed at the umbilicus (belly button) where it can be well hidden.
+The area for fat removal is infiltrated with a very dilute local anesthetic solution, then the fat is harvested using small cannulas through tiny incision where they can be well hidden.
 The fat is then prepared for reinjection and injected into the areas of the breast requiring more fullness.
 The process usually takes 1-2 hours and is done on an outpatient basis.

 The main side effects are local bruising and swelling at both the donor area and injection sites along with minor to moderate pain for a few days.
 Patients are usually able to return to normal activities after a few days, although we usually advise waiting 1-3 weeks before resuming strenuous exercise.
 There is always some degree of fat reabsorption (not all the fat cells survive) and sometimes more than one treatment is necessary to achieve adequate fullness or correction of the defect.
 The results are long lasting.